 Not running your most effective promotions on busy days may take initially drop the take.
-But an effective one that really does drive traffic will cause a cascade of effects (repeat visits, word of mouth) that you cannot get if the promotion is only available to the minority that come for Monday lunch.
+But an effective one that really does drive traffic will cause a cascade of effects (repeat visits, word of mouth) that you cannot get if the promotion is only available to the minority that comes for Monday lunch.

-Restaurants have limited resources so dedicate it to areas that can get the best results, not areas that are perceived weaknesses (especially if it is industry wide).
+Restaurants have limited resources so dedicate it to areas that can get the best results, not areas that are perceived weaknesses (especially if it is industry-wide).
 It is pretty simple when you look at the most successful independent restaurants.
 They do not have a free seat on the big days and customers still come back.
 And ironically, to get a seat in this highly desirable restaurant, they end up going on a Tuesday.
 The rule holds: if something sells out all weekend long, you just may have to go during the week.

 Subscribe to our newsletter to get access to exclusive content.Get this newsletter